 2. “We makin’ a motion picture, Michelangelo” – Migos, “Antidope,” No Label II

 This smh-worthy fuck-up is from yet another Quavo hook on No Label II.

 I understand the desire to get fancy with the classic “My life is a movie” metaphor.
 But the guy you just referenced didn’t make motion pictures.
 Just non-motion pictures.
 It’s wrong.

 3. “I got one Black and I got one Chinese, she be talkin’ to me she say, “Kung pow!”” – Bankroll Fresh, “Walked In,” Life Of A Hot Boy 2: Real Trapper

 But this line always disappoints me, and makes me laugh at the same time.

-Like, I’m just supposed to sit there and believe you have a Chinese woman that actually says “Kung pow”?
-Not even as a joke?
+Like, I’m just supposed to sit there and imagine a Chinese woman that actually says “Kung pow”?

 The whole song is playful enough to get away with it.
 But the ignorance levels were high on this one.

 4. “Bitch I’m gettin’ the same money as Cam Newton” – Future, “Rotation,” DS2